c4milo/cfpurger/README.md

 # cfpurger
-Checks a given URL for changes in its HTML document.
-If it finds changes, it then proceeds to purge Cloudflare's cache.
+A 2 hour project that checks a given URL for changes in its HTML document to then purge Cloudflare's cache.

 ## Usage
 ```shell